wptrainingteam/learn-wp-content/tutorials/fundamentals-02-custom-tables.md

 It's also possible to use the plugin activate hook to insert data into your table on plugin activation.

 To do this you can use the `insert` method of the `$wpdb` object, passing an array of field names and values.

+Here is an example of what this could look like.

 ```php
     function insert_record_into_table(){